Please contact us if you can help solve the following problems;

 been one of a Sturman family that once lived at Little Green.

-Robin Jackson e-mailing from North Texas thinks he may be from a
+Robin Jackson e-mailing from North Texas thought he might be from a

 family that lived on Mile Road.
-Can anyone identify him?
+However, Phil Smith ( of

 Ernie's Poem